openflighthpc/concertim-ansible-playbook/production/README.md

 ## Image and container overview

-Four services comprising the Concertim UI are created by the playbook.
+Five services comprising Concertim are created by the playbook.
 The services are:

-* `metrics`: Provides an HTTP API for receiving and processing metrics.
+* `metrics` - Provides an HTTP API for receiving and processing metrics.
-* `visualisation`: Provides an HTTP API for reporting racks and instances; and a web app for visualising the instances and their metrics.
+* `visualisation` - Provides an HTTP API for reporting racks and instances; and a web app for visualising the instances and their metrics.
+* `cluster_builder` - Provides an HTTP API for building various types of clusters on OpenStack.
-* `proxy`: An nginx reverse proxy for the `metrics` and `visualisation` services.
+* `proxy` - An nginx reverse proxy for the `metrics` and `visualisation` services.
-* `db`: A postgresql database.
+* `db` - A postgresql database.

 ## Docker volumes